 Find Richard on Twitter @richardpietro

 Mita is a science librarian at the Leddy Library of the University of Windsor.

-She is also director of Hackforge, a hackerspace based in Windsor.
+She is also on the Board of Directors of Hackforge, a hackerspace based in Windsor.
 It is a collective of technology enthusiasts, software engineers, hardware hackers, librarians, and expatriates from the automotive industry.
 Hackforge is community-oriented, focused on team projects that bring people together and pointed in the same direction.

 Also, Mita leads Open Data Windsor Essex.
 ODWE is Hackforge’s special interest group dedicated to supporting and encouraging efforts in open data.
 Funded by the Ontario Trillium Foundation, ODWE advocates for open data and assists organizations in our community share their work in a manner that’s accessible and open for everyone.

 Browse her past projects as speaker, event organizer, and gamer on her website and find Mita on Twitter @copystar

 Pavel Richter is Chief Executive Officer of Open Knowledge International, a worldwide non-profit network of people passionate about openness, using technology to unlock information, and enabling people to take action on pressing social problems.
 OKI's mission is to empower Civil Society Organisations to use Open Data to improve people's lives.
 Their current projects, including Frictionless Data, OpenTrials, School of Data, and many more, provide citizens and organisations with the tools and skills to use data to change the world.